Try to Talk With Your Child About His Feelings Regularly

 Be Careful Not to Tell Your Child How He Feels

-Make Sure Your Child Has Other Trusted Adults She Can Turn To
+Make Sure Your Child Has Trusted Adults She Can Turn To

 During adolescence, children often pull away from their parents, and they may not discuss important topics as much.
-Try not to take it personally, and point to other trusted adults your child can talk to about concerns, dreams or friendships.
-A close family friend, cousin, grandparent, aunt, teacher or school counselor could be an adult your child could turn to.
-Take the time to get to know the adults with whom your child is interacting to make sure they are safe mentors for them.
+Try not to take it personally, and point to other trusted adults they can talk to about concerns, dreams or friendships.
+A close family friend, cousin, grandparent, aunt, teacher or school counselor could be an adult they could turn to.
+Take the time to get to know the adults with whom they are interacting to make sure they are safe mentors for your child.

 Be Supportive of Your Child

 Many children entering adolescence are more self-conscious than when they were younger, as their bodies are changing and they experience more social pressure.
-Let your 6th grader know you’re always there to listen and, if they ask for it, offer advice.
+Let your 8th grader know you’re always there to listen and, if they asks for it, offer advice.
 Try sharing stories of embarrassing times you had growing up, and encourage older siblings or family members to share as well.
-Having the reassurance of a supportive and empathetic parent can help them through feelings of self-doubt and self-consciousness.
+Having the reassurance of a supportive and empathetic parent can help teens through feelings of self-doubt and self-consciousness.

 Encourage Your Child to Explore His Strengths

-Even if your child excels in an area that might not be popular, like a certain sport, playing a certain instrument, or joining certain clubs, their ability to recognize their strength and value in an unpopular area is self-awareness.
+Even if your 8th grader excels in an area that might not be popular, like a certain sport, playing a certain instrument, or joining certain clubs, their ability to recognize their strength and value in an unpopular area is self-awareness.
 Acting upon that strength and developing it further is a way to really show self-awareness, especially at this age when peer acceptance and pressure is so prevalent.
-Tom Hoerr, who is Head of School at New City School in St. Louis, recommends praising their effort, energy, and participation instead of focusing on the final outcome.
+Tom Hoerr, who is Head of School at New City School in St. Louis, recommends praising your child’s effort, energy, and participation instead of focusing on the final outcome.

 Self-awareness is knowing yourself.
 It’s identifying your emotions, strengths and challenges, and knowing how your emotions affect your behavior.
 At this age, middle-schoolers often become much more influenced by their feelings, but may not be aware of how these emotions influence their behavior.